 “For trade or pleasure?”

-“A bit of both, mayhap, but definitely trade.
-Restoration, perhaps, if we happen to find a reputable healer.”
+“A bit of both, perhaps, but definitely trade.
+Restoration as well, if we happen to find a reputable healer.”

 “Ah.”
 The Knight nods.
 “Say no more.
-My body creaks from age and scars—every morning is a new ordeal.”
+My body creaks from age and scars—each morning is a test of my will.”

 The Knight roars with laughter.
 “All too well, Master Wolven, all too well.”
 The rest of the Knights grin and chuckle.
 “May light find you in dark places.”

 “That wasn’t so bad, was it?”
-Gyrax says.
-“At the end of the day, they want to take off their armor and enjoy some peace.
+Gyrax favors us all with a brief glance.
+“At the end of the day, they want to shed their armor and enjoy a drink.
 Similar to what anyone wants, I imagine.”
-He looks meaningfully at Ren, who remains silent.
+His gaze settles on Ren, who maintains his silence.

 Eventually, the wanderer mutters, “Maybe.”

-You’d think with bugs, lizards, and swampy under-dwellers, we’d have to wear netting or sleep in hammocks, but Ren casts a minor enchantment, blessing our party with arcane repellent.
-He could make a fortune back on Earth—how dope would it be to hike through a jungle without having to worry about bites or stings?
+You’d think with bugs, lizards, and assorted creepy-crawlies, we’d have to wear netting or sleep in hammocks.
+But thanks to Ren that isn’t the case; he casts a minor enchantment that blesses our party with arcane repellent.
+(He’d make a fortune back on Earth—how dope would it be to hike through a jungle and not have to worry about bites or stings?)

 Other animals include dog-sized beetles—their thoraxes curve into a distinct bell-shape—that trundle slowly along, swiveling their antlered heads from side to side.
-Elier tells me they’re called hapers (pronounced like “vapor”).
-If they feel threatened, they unleash a chilling scream and run away.
-Sometimes, they release a foul-smelling mist that’ll make you stink for at least a month.
-Lucky says they taste disgusting, no matter how you cook them or what you season them with.
-Once again, I have no desire to test his claim.
+Elier says they’re called hapers (pronounced like “vapor”).
+If they ever feel threatened, they’ll scream and run, and sometimes release a foul-smelling mist that’ll make you stink for at least a month.
+Lucky tells me they taste disgusting—doesn’t matter how long you cook them or what you season them with.
+Once again, I have no desire to see if he’s right.

 There’s other stuff as well.
-Shimmery dots with human faces (naya), vines that moan and grumble (pengrips) and snakelike rodents with dozens of feet (burbies).
+Shimmery dots with human faces (naya), vines that mutter, grumble, and cough (pengrips) and snakelike rodents with dozens of feet (burbies).
 All of them, Gyrax assures me, are fairly harmless.
-There are big predators lurking around (syoptrix cats) but the only time they’re dangerous is after a fire or during a drought.
+Apparently, there are predators lurking in the thicker bush (syoptrix cats) but they keep to themselves.

-Erany chimes in, telling us she befriended a pack of them late last year, when she had to hide in the woods because she’d mouthed off to a cranky Justicer.
-She says the cats have a complex social structure.
-They’re super respectful and etiquette-oriented, a lot more than most humans.
+Erany chimes in, informing us she befriended a pack of syoptrix last year (she had to hide in the woods after mouthing off to a cranky Justicer).
+According to her, the cats have a rigid hierarchy—they’re super respectful and etiquette-oriented.

-Lucky says, “I don’t doubt the truth of your words, but I much prefer the civilized world.
-As far as I’m concerned, the wilds might as well be one big desert—nothing to steal or drink.”
+Lucky says, “I do not doubt the truth of your words, but I much prefer the civilized world.
+The wilds are like one big desert—nothing to steal, nothing to drink.”

-Suddenly, a voice demands: “Who are you and what do you want?”
+Suddenly, a woman demands: “Who are you and what do you want?”

-It comes from all around us, bouncing through the forest in a low-toned echo.
-We instinctively form a six-person ring, flashing our weapons into guard.
+The voice comes from all around us, bouncing through the woods in a low-toned echo.
+We instinctively form a six-person ring, snapping our weapons up into guard.

 “Who goes there?”
 Ren shouts.
 “Show yourself!”

-Dark blue mist swirls and churns, enclosing us in its vaporous eye.
-When I stare directly at it, it seems to bubble in and out, skewing my perception of direction and depth.
+Dark blue mist swirls and churns, enclosing us all in its vaporous eye.
+When I stare into its swirling surface, it seems to bubble in and out, skewing my perception of direction and depth.

-“Who are you and what do you want?” the mist demands.
-This time, the outline of a face bulges from the fog, appearing and vanishing in half-second flickers.
-“Answer quickly, or I’ll strip the flesh from your cursed bones.”
+“Who are you and what do you want?”
+This time, a female face bulges from the fog, appearing and vanishing in split-second flickers.
+“Answer quickly, lest I strip the flesh from your bones!”

-The rasp of swords echoes all around us.
-It sounds like a million warriors unsheathing their weapons.
+The rasp of metal echoes all around us—like a million warriors just drew steel.

-“Jelia is gone.”
-She stares us down with her black-rimmed eyes.
+“The City is gone.”
+She stares us down with her black-rimmed gaze.
 “Death and ruin lie ahead.”

-Elier cocks his head.
-“Iguars?
-A lesser version of Khyranic Gargoyles, if I’m not mistaken.
-Even on the night of a Demon Blood Moon, they wouldn’t last a second against the Witchcraft City.”
+Elier cocks his head, puzzled.
+“Iguar?
+They are a flightless version of Khyranic Goblins, if I am not mistaken.
+Even in the light of a Demon Blood Moon, they wouldn’t last a second against the Witchcraft City.”

-I raise my right hand, fingers curled.
+I raise a hand, fingers curled.
 “Um, what’s a Sicari Whisper Folk?”